HumanCellAtlas/dcp-community/charters/PM/charter.md

 ### Science Program Manager

-The **Science Program Manager** is the formal liaison between HCA Science Leadership and the DCP community.
+The **Science Program Manager** is the formal liaison for requests between HCA Science Leadership and the DCP community.

 *Current Science PM*: [Jonah Cool](jcool@chanzuckerberg.com)

-### Thematic Roadmap
-A **Thematic Roadmap** identifies and expresses customer needs as a small collection of themes or strategic objectives which:
-* Focuses the DCP community on a documented set of high-level customer priorities
-* Excites users about the future of DCP

-### Request for Comments

-**Request for Comments (RFC)** is the transparent process that manages all significant enhancements to the DCP software technical and governance documentation, both normative and informative

 ## In-scope